screentek/Optimizely/README.md

 The installation process currently requires some manual work.
 We are working to improve this process.

 #### 1. Installing Nuget Package:
-Start by installing NuGet package (use [Nuget.org feed](https://www.nuget.org/packages/Imageshop.Optimizely.Plugin/))
+Start by installing NuGet package (use [the Nuget.org feed](https://www.nuget.org/packages/Imageshop.Optimizely.Plugin/) or [the Optimizely feed](https://nuget.optimizely.com/package/?id=Imageshop.Optimizely.Plugin))

     Install-Package Imageshop.Optimizely.Plugin